MrRedbloX/M2_INFO/INF3004_Science_Donnees_Fouille_Web/RSS-Intelligence/README.md

 #### Dataset
 From a list of relevant urls corresponding to a specific class, creates a dataset for each handled class and language.
 #### Cleaning
-For every feed in the dataset, creates a string with the cleaned title and description.
+For every feed in the dataset, creates a string with the cleaned title, description and text.
 #### Dictionnary Classifier
 From a list of feeds to learn and their corresponding classes, learns the data and is able to predict a class for a new feed.
 #### Exploitation
-Feed the Dictionnary Classifier (create dataset, preprocessing, ...) or predicts the class of a random feed.
+Various functions that allows to exploit the Classifier module (ex: feed the dictionnary, predict a random feed, etc.).
 ### Enrichment
-Uses Word2Vec lib to get better understanding of word proximity for the Searcher module.
+Uses Word2Vec library to get better understanding of word proximity for the Searcher module.

 *For more details, check code documentation.*
 ## Architecture